TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 # EXCELERATE-TtT

-# Train the Trainer workshop
+# Train the Trainer Pilot Course for instructors and future instructors of the GTPB Programme.

 **Instructor:**